 Visiting care homes

 Please speak with the care home directly to find out their approach to visitors and keeping people safe during the pandemic.
+You can find the latest care home advise via the government website.

 Return to the Coronavirus (COVID-19) homepage